mysociety/fixmystreet/updating/index.md

 bin/update-schema --commit
 bin/make_css
 commonlib/bin/gettext-makemo
 {% endhighlight %}

-If you are updating to version 2.1 or greater then there is a single script that will run all the commands required for an update.

-{% highlight bash %}
-    script/update
-{% endhighlight %}

 Of course, if you have made changes to the database schema yourself, this may